tommybobbins/reimagined-disco/README.md

 # Implement Powersaving on GCP Compute Instances

-## terraform nightly shutdown worked example
+## Terraform nightly shutdown using Instance Schedules worked example

 Create a secret.tfvars file containing something similar to the following: